-There are however many newborn photographers that will do this pos.
-If it’s something you’d like for your baby, please be sure to choose somebody you feel has the experience, and, works in a safe way to ensure baby is supported and comfortable at all times.
+There are, however, many newborn photographers that will do the froggy pose.
+If it’s something you’d like for your baby, please be sure to choose somebody you feel has the experience, and, works safely to ensure baby is supported and comfortable at all times.

 Keeping it real

 In all honesty, I am getting closer and closer to a more natural newborn look and feel in my work.
 However, I still love many elements of posed newborn photography.
 So much so that I’ll continue to do my traditional sessions in the way I have been.